-- 100% of the amenity area will be accessible to those of all abilities and provided at-grade; - Common elements including mail boxes will be clustered around the amenity area if possible; - The amenity area will have a balance of sun and shade as it is located central to the site design between the proposed stacked townhouse buildings; - Site lighting will be incorporated to ensure safety for pedestrians, however site lighting will not trespass into building interiors (to be detailed at the site plan approval stage); and, - The total area of the amenity space will be determined at the detailed site plan approval stage.
+- 100% of the amenity area will be accessible to those of all abilities and provided at-grade; - Common elements including mail boxes will be clustered around the amenity area if possible; - The amenity area will have a balance of sun and shade as it is located central to the site design, and between proposed stacked townhouse buildings; - Site lighting will be incorporated to ensure safety for pedestrians, however site lighting will not trespass into building interiors (to be detailed at the site plan approval stage); and, - The total area of the amenity space will be determined at the detailed site plan approval stage.

 The design of the site responds positively to the Landscaped Open Space design direction contained in the Built Form Standards.
 Tree and shrub planting and minimum soft-scape requirements will be detailed at the site plan approval stage, however they will be designed in accordance to the Built Form Standards for townhouses and stacked townhouses.
+Proposed trees and tree replacement will also be in line with the policies of the Tree Technical Manual (TTM), whose purpose is to establish guidelines, standards and specifications for the preservation, protection and maintenance of trees as it relates to development and construction.